Booklovers Podcast: It’s Elementary

 Rate our podcast!
 Click that iTunes button and give us stars.
 All of the stars, please!

-Apply online for an eCard if you don’t already have a card.
-Use our eCard to download eBooks, stream video and audio or access other eResources.
+Apply online for a library card if you don’t already have a card.
+Use your card to download eBooks, stream video and audio or access other eResources.

 You might also enjoy